Magazine submissions are currently closed.

 The above two points mean that the more books we sell together, the more money you will make and more free copies of your book you will receive to hand-sell at readings, in your community, at local bookstores, etc. It probably goes without saying, but the money you make from personally selling your own book is your money completely.

-While the book is still in print through Stanchion, authors are not permitted to make their books available for sale online through their own websites, blogs, etc. All online orders must be directed to StanchionZine.com or other online retailers where Stanchion has decided to make them available (such as Amazon, Etsy, etc).
+While the book is still in print through Stanchion, authors are not permitted to make their books available for sale online through their own websites, blogs, etc unless they are sold as 'signed copies' thus making them a different product than Stanchion is selling.
+All other online orders must be directed to StanchionZine.com or other online retailers where Stanchion has decided to make them available (such as Amazon, Etsy, etc).
 This benefits both of us, because the goal is to get into multiple printings and get you paid more.

 Each book Stanchion publishes will also be made available as a PDF/in an e-reader format.
 100% of the proceeds from these digital sales stay with Stanchion, to help fund additional printings, promotions, mailings for blurbs/reviews, etc.

 All Stanchion chapbooks will have a full-color color cover with black and white interior pages, and be either staple or perfect bound, depending on size.
-Stanchion and the author will work together on cover design ideas/aesthetics, and an artist will be contracted to produce the book cover, which both the author and Stanchion will sign off on.
+Stanchion and the author will work together on cover design ideas/aesthetics, and the author will be asked to sign off on the final cover art.

-Stanchion and the author may each choose to terminate the contract at any point.
-At that time, no additional copies of the book will be printed, but remaining stock will continue to be for sale, and Stanchion retains digital rights to continue selling the PDF/e-reader version for 12 months following date of termination.
+Stanchion and the author may each choose to terminate the contract at any point, with cause.
+At that time, no additional copies of the book will be printed, but the remaining stock will continue to be for sale, and Stanchion retains digital rights to continue selling the PDF/e-reader version for 12 months following the date of termination.

 Finally, I will only seek to publish authors who are eager to form a working relationship (because selling literature is hard work), and who are kind & thoughtful people willing to graft (informal British usage of the word) alongside me to sell their book.
 I'll be all in on your book, to get it into as many hands & places as possible.
 I need you to be right there too.